niyatipandey/CalmNest/README.md

 - 🏢 **About CalmNest** – A professional-style page introducing CalmNest as a wellness initiative

 ---
+## 🚀 Features
+- Mental wellness tips on sleep, stress, and self-reflection
+- Responsive design for desktop and mobile
+- Contact form with validation and reset
+- Animated elements for engaging UI
+-
+---
 ## 📌 Tech Stack

 - HTML5